-This newly introduced Level 2 framework, issued for teaching in September 2019 allows all successful learners the opportunity to be recognised within childcare ratios.
+This Level 2 framework allows all successful learners the opportunity to be recognised within childcare ratios.
 The aim of this qualification is to give learners knowledge and understanding of babies and young children from birth to seven years of age with applied knowledge in the early years, birth–5 years.

 This qualification meets the Department for Education (DfE) Level 2 criteria that set out the knowledge, understanding and skills that a practitioner must demonstrate to achieve an Early Years Practitioner (Level 2) qualification and be considered as qualified to support young children aged from birth to five in the Early Years Foundation Stage (EYFS).

 On completion of the qualification, learners can be counted towards the statutory framework for the EYFS staff: child ratio at Level 2.

 The Pearson BTEC Level 2 Diploma for Early Years Practitioners is for learners who are employed in, or who are interested in working in, the early years settings in the role of Early Years Practitioner.

 ● develop the fundamental technical skills and underpinning knowledge and understanding required to become competent in the job role; for details of the units included in this qualification